 draft-ietf-stir-passport-div defines a PASSporT extension, "div", as a basis for accommodating the diversion or diversions that may occur for various SIP applications.
 The "div" extension enables a forwarding network to dynamically authenticate the forwarding TN that is diverting the call to a new "dest" TN as a call progresses.
 A terminating verification service (STI-VS) can then use this additional information to verify the associated TNs at each diversion of a call between the final destination TN and initial original destination TN.

-What follows in this document is the details and specification of how the PASSporT "div" extension must be used as part of the SHAKEN framework for providing end-to-end SHAKEN validation for diverted calls.
-As SHAKEN is deployed in various service provider networks we will encounter a transitionary period where the mechanisms described in this document and the “div” PASSporT extension is not supported by all verification services (STI-VS).
-Therefore this document also provides details on how both baseline SHAKEN compliant only STI-VS and SHAKEN and “div” supporting STI-VS should interwork.
+What follows in this document is the specification of how the PASSporT "div" extension must be used as part of the SHAKEN framework for providing end-to-end SHAKEN validation for diverted calls..